 - Tread+ Family ($4,865): includes everything in the Works package, plus an extra glass water bottle, heart rate monitor, pair of wireless headphones, and third set of dumbbells

-The Peloton Tread will cost significantly less at $2,495 upon its release.
+The Peloton Tread cost will start significantly lower at $2,495 upon its release.

 Peloton will also offer an interest-free monthly payment plan of $64 per month for 39 months to those who qualify.